UoB-COMSM0110/2024-group-5/README.md

 - Pair Programming
 - Planning Poker

+As well as online tools, we held weekly meetings on Mondays after each workshop, which provided a valuable opportunity for face-to-face discussions and to build up rapport within the team.

 <h4 id="git">GitHub</h4>

 GitHub, of course, played a central role in team organisation.
 GitHub offered many tools to help us follow the Agile methodology, of which, the Kanban board especially was useful.